OzgunEfe/eShopApp/README.md

 - **Item Browsing and Purchase**: Explore a selection of products available for purchase.
 - **Shopping Cart Management**: Add items to your cart or remove them as needed.
 The cart view displays selected items along with their prices and the total price.
 - **Apple Pay Integration**: Easily complete purchases using Apple Pay.
 Please note that to test Apple Pay, you need an Apple Developer account.
-For security reasons, my account details are not included in this app.
+For security reasons, account details are not included in this app.

 ## Getting Started